JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/deploying/index.md

 ![deploy_step_1](./steps/step1.png)

-Before we start, I want to give some information, as you can see in the above image, I have chosen <strong>AdministratorAccess</strong> which provides complete access to all the AWS Resources.
-In my previous video, I used different policies, there is no problem in that, but recently there was information shared by AWS that AWS Lambda will deprecate two managed policies called <strong>"AWSLambdaFullAccess"</strong> and <strong>"AWSLambdaReadOnlyAccess"</strong> on January 25, 2021.
+Before we start, I want to give some information, as you can see in the above image, I have chosen **AdministratorAccess** which provides complete access to all the AWS Resources.
+In my previous video, I used different policies, there is no problem in that, but recently there was information shared by AWS that AWS Lambda will deprecate two managed policies called **"AWSLambdaFullAccess"** and **"AWSLambdaReadOnlyAccess"** on January 25, 2021.

-For this tutorial I have used <strong>AdministratorAccess</strong>, but to be honest it's not the recommended approach from point of security and access controls.
+For this tutorial I have used **AdministratorAccess**, but to be honest it's not the recommended approach from point of security and access controls.

 * Please follow the [Security best practices in IAM (Identity & Access Management)](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

-PyCharm Professional is already open, I will right click on the project <strong>ServerlessDemo</strong>, then at the bottom I click on <strong>Deploy Serverless Application</strong>.
+PyCharm Professional is already open, I will right click on the project **ServerlessDemo**, then at the bottom I click on **Deploy Serverless Application**.

 ![deploy_step_2](./steps/step2.png)

-I will provide the stack name as <strong>ServerlessDemoStack</strong>.
+I will provide the stack name as **ServerlessDemoStack**.
 This is required for the CloudFormation.

-Next, I will create an S3 bucket <strong>serverless-pycharm-demo</strong>, it will be created in the <strong>ap-south-1</strong> region.
+Next, I will create an S3 bucket **serverless-pycharm-demo**, it will be created in the **ap-south-1** region.

 ![deploy_step_3](./steps/step3.png)

-Make sure <strong>“Require confirmation before deploying”</strong>
-and <strong>“build function inside a container”</strong> are both checked.
+Make sure **“Require confirmation before deploying”** and **“build function inside a container”** are both checked.

-Then finally I will click on <strong>Deploy</strong>.
+Then finally I will click on **Deploy**.
 It will take some time to build and package the application.

 ![deploy_step_4](./steps/step4.png)

-Once the build & packaging process is complete, then I am going to click on <strong>Continue Deployment.</strong>
+Once the build & packaging process is complete, then I am going to click on **Continue Deployment.**

 ![deploy_step_5](./steps/step5.png)